chotchki/feophant/README.md

 * Transactional support for indexes.
 * Failure of a statement on constraint violation.
 Unsure if I'll end up with a general constraint system from this.

+Based on reading this really means implementing Btree indexes.
+They don't seem to be that bad to understand/implement.

 **Path to 0.9**

 Implement where clauses, will likely need to have to start tracing columns from analyizing through to later stages.